MrJul/ForTea/README.md

 Visual Basic T4 files aren't supported yet.
 Custom T4 directives aren't supported yet.
 File structure is read-only.
-If you have the T4 editor from Tangible, you must uninstall it.
-For technical reasons, ForTea will never be compatible with it.

 Licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)